WWE 2K19: Release

 The game was nominated for "Fan Favorite Sports/Racing Game" at the Gamers' Choice Awards, and for "Sports, Racing or Fighting Title of the Year" at the Australian Games Awards.

 IGN rated 2K19 a 7.3 out of 10, saying, "It's still held back by a number of longstanding issues.
 But with the much improved MyCareer mode, and the sheer amount of content available thanks to the return of Showcase Mode and the addition of 2K Towers, it stops the downward spiral of the series and puts it back on track."

-Extended Support
+Extended support

-After the failure of WWE 2K20, the online support for WWE 2K19 was extended to March 2022, coinciding with the release of the next major game in the series, WWE 2K22, which was the first game in the series to be launched on the Playstation 5 and Xbox Series X alongside Steam, Playstation 4 and Xbox One.
+After the failure of WWE 2K20, online support for WWE 2K19 was extended to March 2022, coinciding with the release of the next major game in the series, WWE 2K22, which was the first game in the series to be released on the PlayStation 5 and Xbox Series X alongside Steam, PlayStation 4 and Xbox One.